 A Sample Circuit Calculation

-For example, think of a simple hair dryer rated at 1,500 watts running on a 120-volt bathrrom branch circuit.
+For example, think of a simple hair dryer rated at 1,500 watts running on a 120-volt bathroom branch circuit.
 Using the W ÷ V = A variation of Ohm's law, you can calculate that 1,500 watts ÷ 120 volts = 12.5 amps.
 Your hair dryer running a maximum heat can draw 12.5 amps of power.
 But if you consider that a vent fan and bathroom light fixture might also be operating at the same time, you can see that a 15-amp bathroom circuit with a total capacity of 1,800 watts might be hard-pressed to handle such a load.

-Electrician's usually calculate circuit load with a 20 percent safety margin, making sure that the the maximum appliance and fixture load on the circuit is no more than 80 percent of the available amperage and wattage provided by the circuit.
+Electrician's usually calculate circuit load with a 20 percent safety margin, making sure that the maximum appliance and fixture load on the circuit is no more than 80 percent of the available amperage and wattage provided by the circuit.
 In our sample bathroom, a 20-amp circuit providing 2,400 watts of power can quite easily handle 1,800 watts of demand, with 25 percent safety margin.
 This is the reason why most electrical codes call for a 20-amp branch circuit to serve a bathroom.
-Kitchens are another locations where 120-volt branch circuits serving outlets are virtually always 20-amp circuits.
+Kitchens are another location where 120-volt branch circuits serving outlets are virtually always 20-amp circuits.
 In modern homes, it is normally only general lighting circuits that are still wired as 15-amp circuits.

 Dedicated Appliance Circuits